gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-08-01-checking-data.markdown

 ![Validation](images/validation.png)

 Sweet!
 This will break our tests, though, so what we're going to do is update our test so it states a department.
-Open up app/tests/cases/StaffControllerTest.php and add a 'department' to $_records, e.g.:
+Open up app/tests/cases/EmployeesControllerTest.php and add a 'department' to $_records, e.g.:

 {% highlight php %}
 <?php
 // ...
 	public function testAdd() {
-		$this->assertEqual(2, count(Staff::all()));
+		$this->assertEqual(2, count(Employees::all()));
 		$request = new Request();
 		$request->data = array(
 			'name' => 'Brand new user',